 During the past few months every considerable newspaper has printed, in its correspondence columns, a large selection of letters on the profit motive, and I do not think that it is unfair to say that this correspondence has in the main fostered two very significant ideas.
 The first of these is that the profit motive is both bad and is confined to a restricted class from whom all the evils of society proceed.
-And the second of these is that the profit motive is either another name for a system of private property, or if not that, is inseparable from it.
+And the second of these ideas is that the profit motive is either another name for a system of private property, or if not that, is inseparable from it.
 There is not, I think, even a substratum of truth in either of these ideas.
 They are an evident example of systematic perversion applied to popular psychology.

-One of the riddles current in our nursery days was "Why does a hen walk across the road?" to which a perfectly correct answer might have been returned simply a question of what is, in the mind of the individual, profitable to him, taking all the factors and consequences of the action into consideration.
-The Trades Union Movement is the biggest example of an organisation run purely for profit, for nothing else but profit, making nothing whatever and with sublime disregard for the profit of anyone not belonging to it, which this country can show.
-During the present war, the economic profit of every class of the community has been sacrificed to the over-riding claims of the Trades Unions, and it is an essential aspect of this situation that Trades Unionism is normally more concerned with internationalism, at least overtly, than any other allegedly national institution.
-And the declared policy of Trades Unionism is Socialism, which is another word for monopoly in land, labour, and capital.
+One of the riddles current in our nursery days was "Why does a hen walk across the road?" to which a perfectly correct answer might have been returned "From the profit motive".

+The moment that any human being performs a single action for any reason other than that provided by the profit motive, he is a certifiable lunatic.
+It is simply a question of what is, in the mind of the individual, profitable to him, taking all the factors and consequences of the action into consideration.
+The Trades Union Movement is the biggest example of an organisation run purely for profit, for nothing else but profit, making nothing whatever and with sublime disregard for the profit of anyone not belonging to it, which the country can show.
+During the present war [1939-1945], the economic profit of every class of the community has been sacrificed to the over-riding claims of the Trades Unions, and it is an essential aspect of this situation that Trades Unionism is normally more concerned with internationalism, at least overtly, than any other allegedly national institution.
+And the declared policy of Trades Unionism is Socialism, which is another word for monopoly in land, labour and capital.

 One of the remarkable features of the confiscatory taxation on land and private property of every description, is the tenacity with which individuals have held on to it in the face of the heaviest financial loss.
-To say that, in the main, for the past seventy-five years, landowners have been actuated by the determination to make a financial profit is simply another way of saying that landowners are all fools.
+To say that, in the main, for the past seventy five years, landowners have been actuated by the determination to make a financial profit is simply another way of saying that landowners are all fools.